How to Comfortably Play Golf in the Rain

 Dry Clubs and Golf Bag

 As important as being dry is, it is also important to keep your clubs dry.
 Doing this will help you play more comfortably during the rain.
 Always have a rain hood and put it on your bag.
 This will make your life much easier as you won’t have to constantly dry your clubs prior to each shot.
 There are several varieties of rain hood brands that will provide protection against rain, keeping both your bag and your dry clubs.
 Additionally, keeping your clubs dry will prevent them from getting rusty.
 This is why it is important that, after your round during the rain, when you get home, you take the clubs out of the bag and make sure they are dry.
-If they are not dry, use a towel and dry your clubs and bag.
+If they are not dry, use a golf towel and dry your clubs and bag.
 As I have said in other articles, be sure to wait for your bag to dry before putting the clubs back into the bag.
 When storing your clubs, remember to keep them in a less-humid area of your home.
 Typically, the garage is usually very humid – so this should be the last place they are stored.
 I also highly advise never leaving your golf clubs inside the trunk of a car as this is typically a humid location.

 Golf Umbrella and Golf Balls

-Having an umbrella will protect you from wind and rain; however, sometimes, you might forget.
+A golf umbrella will protect you from wind and rain; however, sometimes, you might forget.
 In the event that you do not have an umbrella, make sure you at least have a hat as that will help keep you warm and also keep water out of your eyes.

 When the ball and grass are wet, the grooves of your irons will also be filled with water.
 As a result, the golf ball will not have the backspin it usually has when it is not raining.
 Be aware that in any way, you will not have the same distance as normal simply because of the weather conditions – mainly, your ball will not have the same roll on wet grass as it does on dry.
 It’s also obvious that thousands of raindrops pounding the ball during flight will most certainly make a huge difference in your ball flight.
 This downward force will most certainly make the ball travel less.